 If the industry hits its target, revenues would could increase to 3.82 billion kroner ($42 million) annually, a rise of 60 percent on the 2019 take.
 Tourism, says Berglund, is already “huge” in northern Norway.
-Experience elsewhere shows that residents will not be opposed to it making it bigger if they see some benefits, in the form of jobs or improved infrastructure.
+Experience elsewhere shows that residents will not be opposed to it getting even bigger if they see some benefits in the form of jobs or improved infrastructure.

 “Tourism really can improve the situation but only if you involve residents,” says Anna Popova, an academic with Murmansk Arctic State University specializing in tourism.
 “Murmansk used to be known for industry and fishing.
 Now we’re a tourism destination, but tourism has also led to growth in related industries and improved health services.”

 Other benefits may be more existential, suggests Agnes Árnadóttir, a native of Iceland who now owns whale-watching business in Tromsø.